Qatar says BBC crew on 2022 tour held for trespass

 Ever since the Gulf state was awarded the 2022 tournament in 2010, it has been mired in controversy.

-Qatar's organisers and world football governing body FIFA have been fending off allegations of corruption that they deny.
+Qatar's organizers and world soccer governing body FIFA have been fending off allegations of corruption that they deny.
 The tournament has also had to be moved from the European summer for the first time, to November and December, because of the blazing July heat, potentially disrupting domestic leagues.

 Britain's Guardian newspaper reported in September 2013 that dozens of Nepalis working on the project had died during the summer and that they were not given enough food and water.